cross-platform-actions/action/readme.md

 | `shell`                 | ✗        | `default`     | The shell to use to execute the commands.
 Defaults to the default shell for the given operating system.
 Allowed values are: `default`, `sh` and `bash` |
 | `environment_variables` | ✗        | `""`          | A list of environment variables to forward to the virtual machine.
 The list should be separated with spaces.                                           |

+All inputs are expected to be strings.
+It's important that especially the `version` is explicitly specified as a string, using single or double quotes.
+Otherwise YAML might interpet the value as a numeric value instead of a string.
+This might lead to some unexpected behavior.
+If the version is specified as `version: 13.0`, YAML will interpet `13.0` as a floating point number, drop the fraction part (because `13` and `13.0` are the same) and the GitHub action will only see `13` instead of `13.0`.
+The solution is to explicitly state that a string is required by using quotes: `version: '13.0'`.

 ## Supported Platforms

 This sections lists the currently supported platforms by operating system.
 Each